The Real World: San Francisco: After filming

-Alex Escarno with Pam, Judd, Rachel and Cory at Mercy Hospital in Miami on November 11, 1994, a few hours before Pedro died.
+Alex Escarano with Pam, Judd, Rachel and Cory at Mercy Hospital in Miami on November 11, 1994, a few hours before Pedro died.

 Pedro Zamora fell ill and was hospitalized in New York in October 1994.
 He was eventually flown to Miami, and was diagnosed with progressive multifocal leukoencephalopathy, or PML.
 He received a phone call from President Bill Clinton, who thanked him for his work, and helped facilitate emigration of his older brothers, who were flown to Miami from Cuba, reuniting them for the first time in 14 years.
 A benefit was held to pay for his medical expenses, at which President Clinton praised Pedro.
 MTV began a trust in order to pay for Zamora's medical costs, as he had no medical insurance.
 Zamora died on November 11, 1994, hours after the debut airing of the season finale.
 The money from the benefit was used to form the Pedro Zamora Memorial Fund.
 His best friend and roommate, Judd Winick, began to lecture on HIV/AIDS and safe sex for him, and did so for three years.

 The 1995 reunion show, The Real World Reunion, which assembled the casts from the first four seasons of The Real World, was marked by antagonism between Puck and his former castmates.
 Though some members of the audience and the other seasons' casts expressed interest or fascination with Puck and his antics, his confrontation with his former roommate, Mohammed, resulted in Puck's distancing himself from Mohammed physically, and harsh words from others on the stage, such as second season cast member Irene Berrera-Kearns, led to him temporarily leaving the studio.

 During the course of his career writing and illustrating comics, Judd Winick has explored LGBT issues, including storylines involving gay bashing, HIV and AIDS, in books such as Green Lantern and Green Arrow.
 He chronicled his friendship with Zamora in his 2000 autobiographical graphic novel, Pedro and Me: Friendship, Loss and What I Learned.
 He created the animated TV series The Life & Times of Juniper Lee in 2005.

 Pam Ling went onto a career in medicine and education.
 As of 2024 she was a Professor of Medicine at the University of California San Francisco.
 She and Judd fell in love during the vigil they kept over Pedro, married in 2001, and had two children.
 Their wedding marked the first time two cast members of The Real World married.